icgc-argo/argo-docs/docs/submission/submitting-molecular-data.md

 - `**platform`: The sequencing platform type that was used to generate the submitted data files.
 - `platform_model`: The exact model number of the sequencing machine used.
 - `sequencing_center`: The sequencing center the analysis was performed at.
-- `**experimental_strategy`: Descriptor of primary experimental method.
+- `**experimental_strategy`: Descriptor of the primary experimental method.
 For sequencing data it refers to how the sequencing library was made.
 Permissible values: WGS, WXS, RNA-Seq, Bisulfite-Seq etc.
 - `sequencing_date`: Date sequencing was performed.
 - `read_group_count`: Number of read groups submitted as part of the raw molecular file.